 It features a convenient digital control system to adjust pressure and other therapy settings.

-Shop the Dynamic Cervical Traction Wedge for sale here for $169.00.
+Shop the Dynamic Cervical Traction Wedge for sale here.

 Inflatable Cervical Traction Pillow

 If you are looking for a more simple method of cervical traction, an inflatable traction pillow might be the choice for you.
 Simply inflate the pillow to the designed fullness with the hand pump to relieve pain and tension in the neck.